 The question that probably interests people the most is the Amazon revenue.
-During the Q1 of 2020, Amazon brought in $75.5 billion in sales.
+In 2020, Amazon brought in $386.1 billion in sales.
 This is a staggering figure, especially since the world has faced a global crisis this year.
 Sure, ecommerce took a softer blow and even managed to grow despite these odds, but the global purchasing power dropped significantly.
 This affected the average consumer quite a bit and might become a problem in the nearest future.

 5. Prime Day is more profitable than Black Friday and Cyber Monday.